Eugenio36/Eugenio36/README.md

 :computer: I specialize in JAVA and Spring Boot framework, as well as have basic knowledge in TypeScript, HTML/CSS and Angular framework.
 _____________________________________________________

-In my free time I visit gym, doing sports (football, hockey) and playing snooker and table tennis.
+:soccer: In my free time I visit gym, doing sports (football, hockey) and playing snooker and table tennis.

-My hobbies are playing games, watching movies, reading IT articles.
+:video_game: My hobbies are playing games, watching movies, reading IT articles.
 _____________________________________________________

-Now I'm working with JAVA and Spring Boot projects in IntelliJ.
+:nerd_face: Now I'm working with JAVA and Spring Boot projects in IntelliJ.
 _____________________________________________________

 🧰 **Languages and tools**